alexdunae/gh-actions-tests/README.md

 - Add a client to `customization/*.rb`
 - Open / update / close pull request
-- Experiement with commit messages
+- Experiment with commit messages

+Here is some new text, yat yat yat!